FAForever/wiki-pages/Custom-AIs.md

 Other mods required: None
 When released Sorian AI represented an improvement to the base AI in FAF.
 Note though that the base adaptive AI has been updated more recently and is more likely to provide a greater competitive experience than the Sorian AI.
 AI variants: Sorian, Rush, Air, Water, Turtle, Adaptive

-## Upcoming AI
-### M28AI
-*Author: maudlin27*

-This AI is only available from github as it is still in development and not yet suitable for release on the FAF vault.
-While it is likely to be in a usable state on the majority of maps using default settings, there is a significant risk of errors.

-It should be possible to play with this AI by downloading it [from Github](https://github.com/maudlin27/M28AI), and ensuring the M28AI folder is in your normal FAF mods folder (i.e. the same folder that other AI mods are saved to).

-Compared with M27AI M28AI aims to provide a more CPU performant AI that works better in teamgame scenarios, applying a decentralised approach to AI decisions to work more effectively on larger maps.

 ## Historic FAF AI
 The following AI have previously been developed for FAF, but currently do not work, and are noted briefly for reference.